 - Step 4 Press the Submit button.
 If there are no problems with your selections you will be taken to a new page confirming your choices.
 You will need to print this page. - Note: If you do not complete your selections correctly according to the instructions, you will receive a message, and you will need to make a change.
 Make your change and then click on Submit again.
 You may get another message if something else is not correct.
 Please continue following the instructions until you have successfully submitted. - Step 5 Print your completed sheet and ask a parent/caregiver to sign it.
-Hand it directly to the Mathematics staffroom upon return to face to face learning. - Step 6 You may log in as many times as you like to make changes to your selections up until the closing date of Friday 10th September at 5pm. - Step 7 If you are having difficulty logging in; check that you have entered your webcode correctly.
+Hand it directly to the Mathematics staffroom. - Step 6 You may log in as many times as you like to make changes to your selections up until the closing date of Monday 19th September at 5pm. - Step 7 If you are having difficulty logging in; check that you have entered your webcode correctly.
 If you have difficulty in submitting your selections, re-read the instructions.
-If you continue to have difficulty with the online subject selection process, please contact Mr Mateer, Miss M Millsteed or Miss R Millsteed on 8088 1055 or post a message in your Year 8 2021 Team- 8 into 9 Subject Selections channel and one of them will respond to you. - Note: Every effort is made to give students their choice of subjects, but this will not always be possible.
+If you continue to have difficulty with the online subject selection process, please see Miss M Millsteed or Miss R Millsteed in the Maths staffroom or post a message in your Year 8 2022 Team 8 into 9 Subject Selections channel and one of them will respond to you. - Note: Every effort is made to give students their choice of subjects, but this will not always be possible.